ballerina-platform/ballerina-distribution/examples/tcp-client-ssl-tls/tcp_client_ssl_tls.md

 # TCP client - SSL/TLS

 The `tcp:Client` secured with SSL/TLS connects to a given SSL/TLS-secured TCP server socket, and then sends and receives byte streams.
-A `tcp:Client` secured with SSL/TLS is created by additionally giving `secureSocket` configurations which requires server certificate as the `cert`.
+A `tcp:Client` secured with SSL/TLS is created by additionally giving `secureSocket` configurations which require the server's certificate as the `cert`.
 Once connected, `writeBytes` and `readBytes` synchronous methods are used to send and receive byte streams over an encrypted TLS connection.
 Use this to interact with TCP servers or implement high-level protocols based on TLS-encrypted secured TCP connection.

 ::: code tcp_client_ssl_tls.bal :::